-The Council elects a Town Mayor annually from amongst its members and the Mayor for 2015/16 is Councillor Mrs Mary Dalton, her Consort will be her son Councillor Michael Dalton.
-The Mayor has chosen the Renal Unit at James Cook Hospital, Neville Parade Community Centre and Scouts and Guides of Great Aycliffe as her charities for her term of office.
+The Council elects a Town Mayor annually from amongst its members and the Mayor for 2017/18 is Councillor Wendy Hillary, the Mayor/Consort is Councillor Jed Hillary.
+The Mayor has chosen the MRI Scanner Appeal at Darlington Memorial Hospital as her charity for her term of office.

-Councillor Mrs Wendy Hillary was elected as Mayor of Great Aycliffe in May 2014 and her term of office lasted until the Annual General Meeting of the Council in May 2015.
+Councillor Mr Jed Hillary was elected as Mayor of Great Aycliffe in May 2016 and his term of office lasted until the Annual General Meeting of the Council in May 2017.